thutyecology/thutyecology.github.io/_pages/rnews.md

 --------------------------------------------------
 **April 2024**
-* Our manuscript on "Assessing Impacts of the Russia-Ukraine Conflict on Agricultural Production using Publicly Available Satellite Imagery." has been accepted for publication in *Communications Earth & Environment*.
+* Our manuscript on "Assessing Impacts of the Russia-Ukraine Conflict on Agricultural Production using Publicly Available Satellite Imagery" has been accepted for publication in *Communications Earth & Environment*.
 * 🎓 Beyond grateful to receive my PhD today!
 This journey has been a rollercoaster of challenges and triumphs, but every hurdle has led to this moment.
 Huge thanks to my advisors, family, and friends for their unwavering support.
 Excited for what lies ahead!

 **March 2024**